aandr26/AWS-SAP-C01-Study-Guide/docs/9_Analytics_IoT_Streaming/9g_Batch/Batch_Essentials.md

     * **Job:**
       * Script, executable or Docker container submitted to Batch.
         * The thing to run.
-        * Can be dependant on other jobs
+        * Can be dependant on other jobs.
     * **Job definition:**
       * Metadata for a job.
         * Including permissions (IAM), resource config, mount points.